Kakamay Movement

 Our Impact

-Kakamay Movement’s work has contributed to:
+Kakamay Movement’s work has significantly contributed to:

-• Greater visibility of Deaf advocacy in mainstream media, significantly amplified through the Pinoy Big Brother exposure.
+- Greater visibility of Deaf advocacy in mainstream media, significantly amplified through the Pinoy Big Brother exposure.

 Kakamay for the future